 Land Use, Preservation, & the Environmental Movement

 The History Publications Committee of the Museum of Art & History is pleased to announce that History Journal No. 9 will examine the collective and political efforts of people and events which have helped preserve the natural environment of Santa Cruz County.
 These actions are the underpinning of our local lifestyle and have grown to shape and support our economy.
+This journal will document eco-activism in Santa Cruz County, the turning points in land use, the community leaders who worked on both sides of development decisions, the political process, and the voters’ voices.

 - Park Creation